yasbhatti1/Smart_Contract/TieredProfitSplitter.md

 ### Step 5

-On Remix page, at the very bottom of left pane under deployed contracts, please click the dropdown next to "AssociateProfitSplitter at .......".
+On Remix page, at the very bottom of left pane under deployed contracts, please click the dropdown next to "TieredProfitSplitter.sol at .......".
 You will see "deposit", and "balance" buttons there.
-With your accounts selected, please add desired value in "VALUE"to fund your contract.
+With your accounts selected, please add desired value in "VALUE" (scroll up to "Value" option) to fund your contract.

 Click "deposit" button